Sunday, February 18, 2024

 Luxe Yosemite

-One of my newest life objectives is to see the Milky Way with the baked eye.
+One of my newest life objectives is to see the Milky Way with the naked eye.
 I mean really see it, like those gorgeous long exposure pictures but irl.
 I've been searching for opportunities for a few years, missing optimal conditions and being disappointed by the non-results.
 The now-ex and I had gone up to Yosemite but stayed at an AirBnB in the hills just outside of the park, which I thought would still be close enough but the light pollution from the small town was still too much.
 We did enjoy a luxurious hot tub outside and listening to the wild turkey calls, and we hiked around the park and climbed a waterfall, so the trip wasn't a let down by my standards, we just failed to see the Milky Way.
 We also took a trip to Bryce Canyon and had a ton of good hiking fun in that park.
-We even returned to the park after dark in hopes of seeing the Milky Way, but it was still much a no-go.
+We even returned to the park after dark in hopes of seeing the Milky Way, but it was still very much a no-go.
 This past year as a newly single woman, I camped at Amboy Crater twice and booked a stargazing and astrophotography session at the top of the mountain in Maui, still to no avail.
 The Hawaii native photographer kept commenting how she has never seen the sky this unclear.
 I assured her, its me, I'm the problem, its me.

 So now I'm attacking my quest with more intention, trying to have plans to be in a dark sky site for every new moon, or at least the weekend closest to the new moon.
 January was Amboy Crater again.
 And while the stars were pretty dazzling at Amboy Crater, I didn't get the full effect I expect from a Milky Way shot.